HangfireIO/Hangfire/docs/users-guide/storage-configuration/using-sql-server.rst

    var storage = new SqlServerStorage("<name or connection string>", options);

-If you want to forget about invisibility interval, take a look at MSMQ extension, it uses transactional queues that return a job to its queue immediately upon a process termination.
+If you want to forget about invisibility interval, take a look at :doc:`MSMQ extension <using-sql-server-with-msmq>`, it uses transactional queues that return a job to its queue immediately upon a process termination.